Church of Santa Cruz

 Church of Santa Cruz information

 Very little activity occurs on the grounds itself, but small and fascinating village streets break off from the main courtyard into the area known as Kuti Jiin, the local name for the church.
-On Soi Kuti Jiin 3, several houses sell Portuguese-inspired cakes and sweets.
+On Soi Kuti Jiin 3, a few houses continue to sell Portuguese-inspired cakes and sweets.